anthonycaccese/analogue-os-menu-es-de/README.md

 # Analogue OS Menu for ES-DE

-This is a tranlation of the Analogue OS menu interface (originally designed & created by [Analogue](https://www.analogue.co/os)) for ES-DE.
+This is a translation of the Analogue OS menu interface (originally designed & created by [Analogue](https://www.analogue.co/os)) for ES-DE.

-My work focused on tranlating the layout so that it could be buildable in the theme engine for ES-DE.
+My work focused on translating the layout so that it could be buildable in the theme engine for ES-DE.
 Please refer to the `Changes Made` section below for additional details.

 The original version of the UI can be found as part of the OS available on the Analogue Pocket and other devices made by [Analogue](https://www.analogue.co/)